adolfont/adolfont.github.io/index.md

 ## News

+I am serving as Socia Media Co-Chair for ICSE 2026.
+ICSE is the IEEE/ACM International Conference on Software Engineering, the premier software engineering conference.
+It will be held April 12-18 2026 in Rio de Janeiro.

 🇧🇷 Estou lecionando [Computação 1](./teaching/2025/computacao1/) no primeiro semestre de 2025.

 🇧🇷 Estou lecionando [Metodologias Ágeis para Desenvolvimento de Software](./teaching/metodosageis/) no primeiro semestre de 2025.